codelucas/newspaper/README.rst

     >>> text = fulltext(html)

-Newspaper has *seamless* language extraction and detection.
+Newspaper can extract and detect languages *seamlessly*.
 If no language is specified, Newspaper will attempt to auto detect a language.

 .. code-block:: pycon